Our SENCo is Mrs McKirgan

 Specific Needs and Agencies

 School staff regularly assess, review and monitor all children’s progress.
-Children whose progress is of concern will be identified for additional support through planned interventions.
-They may also be referred to an appropriate agency such as Speech Therapy, Occupational Therapy and Learning Support with the permission of parents.
+Children whose progress is of concern will be identified for additional support.
+They may also be referred to an appropriate agency such as Speech Therapy or Occupational Therapy with the permission of parents.

 Where children have additional needs they will be supported in accessing the full curriculum.
 This may be by removing barriers to their learning, providing specific equipment to improve their access to the curriculum, ensuring teaching and support staff are trained to meet their needs, and/or identifying a level of adult support considered appropriate to support their additional needs and ensure progress is being made at an acceptable rate.

 If concerns about progress still remain over a period of time or resources used in support have been exhausted, the school may request a Statutory Assessment by the Local Authority.